 Best Practices for Retail Inventory Management

 Implementing best practices in retail inventory management can significantly enhance efficiency and profitability.
+The retail inventory management process should function as a set of repeatable controls for reordering, counting, and supplier coordination.
 Setting reorder points helps avoid out-of-stock situations.
 A reorder point is the stock level that prompts restocking.
 This ensures that products remain available for customers when needed.
+As part of proper inventory management, retailers should establish minimum inventory levels for each SKU and set par levels to trigger automated reorders.

 Regular inventory counts and audits help identify discrepancies and ensure efficiency and accuracy.
-These audits help maintain accurate inventory records and prevent losses due to theft or mismanagement.
-Accurate forecasting is essential.
-Through careful planning, retailers can cushion against strong demand, supplier delays and forecasting inaccuracies.
+An inventory audit, cycle counting, and physical inventory checks are practical controls for verifying stock accuracy and keeping inventory records aligned with what is actually in the stockroom and on store shelves.
+Regular inventory audits and cycle counts, rather than relying only on annual counts, help maintain accurate data, support maintaining accurate inventory levels, and prevent losses due to theft or mismanagement.
+Accurate forecasting is essential, and inventory control requires constant monitoring and adjustments to keep pace with demand and supplier changes.
+Through careful planning, retailers can use safety stock to cushion against strong demand, supplier delays and forecasting inaccuracies.
+Retailers lost $82 billion in sales due to stockouts in 2021.

 Building strong supplier relationships is also important.
-Reliable suppliers can help lock in discounts and reduce the risks of delays and quality issues.
+Reliable suppliers can help lock in discounts, improve lead times and order accuracy, and reduce the risks of delays and quality issues, while better planning can also reduce storage costs by limiting excess stock.
 For instance, a retailer with a strong relationship with a supplier might receive priority during high-demand periods, ensuring that their shelves are always stocked.
 Another example is negotiating better payment terms, such as extended payment periods or bulk order discounts, which can significantly improve cash flow and reduce inventory costs.
+In fact, 39% of consumers abandon purchases due to out-of-stock items, so keeping popular products in stock helps prevent customer loss.

 Inventory Valuation Methods